 Durban Poison feminized seeds

 Durban Poison from Dutch Passion is a Sativa-dominant strain with great characteristics that allow this plant to grow in environmental conditions, which are usually far from ideal for a Sativa strain.
-With XXL yields after just 8.5 weeks, a heavy resin-laden bloom, and great spicy aromas and tastes that brings clear-headed effect and help to relieve anxiety.
+With XXL yields after just 8.5 weeks, she brings a heavy resin-laden bloom, and great, spicy aromas and tastes that brings clear headed effects and help to relieve anxiety.

 - Dutch Passion